SirNapkin1334/NTRBoot-Source/README.md

 <details>
   <summary>Quick Facts</summary><br/>

-  * Pronouns: he/him
+  * Gender / Sexuality: Straight Male
-  * Birthday: SirNapkin1334
+  * Birthday: 2005-06-24
-  * I am a duel citizen of the United States and Germany.
+  * I am a dual citizen of the United States and Germany.
   * I *hate* Unicode emojis.
-  *more coming soon once I have ideas*
+  * I've not been diagnosed, but I'm fairly certain I have ADHD and Dyslexia.

 </details>